Jango73/network-checker/README.md

 ## What’s This About?
 (For Everyone)

-The **Network Checker** is a handy desktop app that keeps an eye on your computer’s network connections.
-Think of it as a watchdog that checks who your machine is “talking” to online—like websites, services, or servers—and flags anything that looks sketchy.
-It’s perfect for anyone who wants to stay on top of their network security without needing a PhD in tech.
+The **Network Checker** is a slick desktop app that keeps tabs on your computer’s network connections.
+It’s like having a personal security guard who checks who your machine is chatting with online—whether it’s websites, services, or servers—and flags anything shady.
+Perfect for anyone who wants to stay secure without diving deep into tech jargon.

 ### What It Does:
-- **Scans Active Connections**: Shows all the IP addresses your computer is connected to.
+- **Scans Active Connections**: Lists all IP addresses your computer is connected to.
-- **Spots Risks**: Alerts you if a connection comes from a risky country, IP, or provider you’ve marked as suspicious.
+- **Spots Risks**: Alerts you if a connection hits a risky country, IP, or provider you’ve flagged.
-- **Keeps a History**: Lets you review past scans to track what’s been going on.
+- **Tracks History**: Saves past scans and lets you expand details right in the table for a quick look.
-- **Customizable**: You decide which countries, IPs, or providers are risky, and how often to scan.
+- **Customizable**: You set what’s risky (countries, IPs, providers) and how often to scan.
-- **User-Friendly**: Supports 9 languages (English, French, Spanish, etc.) and has a dark mode for late-night use.
+- **User-Friendly**: Supports 9 languages (English, French, Spanish, etc.), dark mode, and a clean interface.

-It’s easy to use—just hit “Check Now,” and it’ll tell you if everything’s cool or if something’s off.
+Just click “Check Now,” and it’ll tell you if your network’s all good or if something’s fishy.

 ## How It Works (For Techies)

-The **Network Checker** is an Electron-based desktop app for periodic network connection monitoring.
-It uses React for the UI and external APIs to analyze IP addresses.
+The **Network Checker** is an Electron-based desktop app for monitoring network connections, built with React for a responsive UI and external APIs for IP analysis.

 ### Technical Features:
-- **Connection Scanning**: Runs `netstat` (via Electron’s `child_process`) to list active TCP connections in the `ESTABLISHED` state.
+- **Connection Scanning**: Uses `netstat` (via Electron’s `child_process`) to grab active TCP connections in the `ESTABLISHED` state.
-- **IP Analysis**: Queries `ip-api.com` to fetch details like country, ISP, and organization for each IP.
+- **IP Analysis**: Queries `ip-api.com` for details like country, ISP, organization, and geolocation (latitude/longitude).
-- **Risk Detection**: Flags connections based on user-defined lists (risky countries, banned IPs, shady providers).
+- **Risk Detection**: Flags connections based on user-defined lists (banned IPs, risky countries, or providers).
-- **History**: Stores scan data in a JSON file with a configurable size limit (default: 10 MB).
+- **History Management**: Stores scans in a JSON file with a configurable size limit (default: 10 MB).
+View details inline with expandable table rows.
-- **Export**: Supports exporting history as JSON or CSV using Electron’s file API.
+- **Export Options**: Export history as JSON or CSV using Electron’s file dialogs.
 - **User Interface**:
-  - **React**: Powers the UI with tabs (Main, History, Settings) and reactive components.
+  - **React**: Drives the UI with tabs (Main, Map, History, Settings, About) and dynamic components.
-  - **i18next**: Handles internationalization for 9 languages (en, fr, it, de, es, el, ru, zh, ko) via `translations.json`.
+  - **i18next**: Powers internationalization for 9 languages (en, fr, it, de, es, el, ru, zh, ko) via `translations.json`.
-  - **Dark Mode**: Toggled via CSS (`index.css`) with `light` and `dark` classes.
+  - **Dark Mode**: Toggled with CSS (`index.css`) using `light` and `dark` classes.
-- **Configuration**: Saves settings (countries, scan interval, etc.) in a JSON file using Electron’s `fs` API.
+- **Configuration**: Persists settings (scan interval, risky lists, etc.) in a JSON file via Electron’s `fs` API.
-- **Validation**: Ensures valid IPs and provider names to prevent user errors.
+- **Validation**: Checks for valid IPs and provider names to avoid user errors.
-- **Performance**: Caps API requests at 45 per minute to comply with `ip-api.com`’s free-tier limits, with delays if needed.
+- **Performance**: Limits API requests to 45 per minute to respect `ip-api.com`’s free-tier cap, with delays as needed.
+- **Map Visualization**: Displays connections on a world map using geolocation data (in the Map tab).

 ### Architecture:
 - **Key Files**:
-  - `index.html`: Hosts the React UI and core logic (scanning, config, history).
+  - `index.html`: Entry point for the React UI, orchestrates scanning, config, and history.
-  - `index.css`: Styles the UI, with dark mode support.
+  - `index.css`: Styles the app, including dark mode and table layouts.
-  - `src/main.js`: Electron entry point, manages the window and IPC calls.
+  - `src/main.js`: Electron main process, handles window creation and IPC.
-  - `src/preload.js`: Secures communication between renderer and main processes.
+  - `src/preload.js`: Secures IPC communication between renderer and main processes.
+  - `src/Tabs.js`: Defines React components for each tab (Main, Map, History, Settings, About).
+  - `src/utils.js`: Contains utility functions for scanning, validation, and history/export handling.
+  - `src/config.js`: Stores default configuration and constants (e.g., risky countries, regex for IPs).
+  - `src/Map.js`: Renders the network map visualization using connection geolocation data.
-  - `data/translations.json`: Stores translations for i18n.
+  - `data/translations.json`: Holds translations for i18n support.
 - **Dependencies**:
-  - Electron for the desktop app.
-  - React and ReactDOM for the UI.
+  - Electron: Desktop app framework.
+  - React, ReactDOM: UI rendering.
-  - Axios for HTTP requests.
+  - Axios: HTTP requests to `ip-api.com`.
-  - i18next for language support.
+  - i18next: Language support.
-  - Babel for JSX support.
+  - Babel: JSX transpilation.

 ### Getting Started:
-1. Clone the repo.
+1. Clone the repo: `git clone <repo-url>`.
 2. Install dependencies: `npm install`.
-3. Run the app: `npm start`.
+3. Start the app: `npm start`.
 4. (Optional) Build an executable: `npm run build`.

 ### Limitations:
-- `ip-api.com` free tier limits requests to 45 per minute.
+- `ip-api.com` free tier caps requests at 45 per minute.
-- Requires system permissions for `netstat`.
+- Requires system permissions to run `netstat`.
-- Currently only supports TCP connections (no UDP).
+- Only monitors TCP connections (no UDP support yet).
+- Map visualization depends on `ip-api.com` geolocation accuracy.

 ### Future Improvements:
-- Add a confirmation prompt before resetting settings.
+- Add confirmation prompts for resetting settings or clearing history.
-- Integrate additional IP analysis APIs.
+- Integrate additional IP analysis APIs for redundancy.
-- Visualize connections (e.g., a world map).
+- Enhance map visualization with interactive features (e.g., click to filter connections).
+- Support UDP connection monitoring.

+### License:
+Licensed under the GNU General Public License v3.0 (GPLv3).
+See `LICENSE` for details.